Slippering

-Slippering is a term for the act of smacking the buttocks, or the hands, with a slipper or a slide as a form of corporal punishment.
-A slippering on the buttocks is a form of spanking; it is a much more common method than slippering on the hands.
+Slippering is the term to describe the act of spanking the buttocks with the sole of a slipper, slide, or plimsoll.
 The verb "to slipper" means "to give a slippering".

+A slippering results in a sharp stinging from the immediate impact, followed (especially with cumulative strokes) by a sensation of the buttocks feeling warm.
+The stinging and redness brought about are relatively brief, but mild discomfort can linger anywhere from a few minutes to up to an hour depending on: the number of strokes, the speed at which the strokes are administered, the intensity of the strokes, and the recipient's pain tolerance.
+Both the carpet slipper and the plimsoll are similar in their use and general effects, albeit with the plimsoll being the firmer of the two.
+Slippering is generally considered a less intense form of spanking compared to the likes of paddling, tawsing, and caning.

-Slipperings are particularly associated with Britain and Commonwealth countries, although not exclusively so.
+Slipperings are particularly associated with Britain and Commonwealth countries (although not exclusively so), and with corporal punishment in both the home and education.

+Slippering can be done consensually as part of erotic spanking.

 History

 Until at least the 1970s, slippering was widely used by British parents as a means of punishing children and adolescents.
 There has been very little data, research or evidence compiled about the use of slippering.
 Information is mainly based on anecdotal reports from individuals who have given, received, or observed slipperings, or who have been in households or schools where slipperings were used.
 Slippering as a means of punishing children and adolescents has been historically common in Latin American, South Asian and West Asian cultures.